pdp2shirts/FAS-ansible-use-cases/docs/02-certificate-replacement-readme.rst

 3. Testing and Validating

+Certificate Verification
+- From a client browser, access the VIP on port 8081 to view the new self-signed certificate (https://VIP:8081)

+BIG-IP Configuration Verification

+This section is optional and for testing and verification purposes only.
+It assumes knowledge of how to operate BIG-IP commands and networking.
 - Login to the BIG-IP
 - Navigate to Local traffic->Virtual server
 - View the deployed use case access VIP:port (8081)
-   - Access the VIP on port 8081 to view the new self-signed certificate (https://VIP:8081)

    |
    .. image:: images/UseCase2-960.gif